adam2392/eegio/README.md

 <a href="https://codeclimate.com/github/adam2392/eegio/maintainability"><img src="https://api.codeclimate.com/v1/badges/2c7d5910e89350b967c8/maintainability" /></a>
 ![GitHub repo size](https://img.shields.io/github/repo-size/adam2392/eegio)

-For an easy-to-use API interfacing with EEG data in EDF, or FIF format.
+For an easy-to-use API interfacing with EEG data in EDF, or FIF format in the BIDS-EEG layout.

 This module stores the code for IO of EEG data for human patients, and pipelining code to convert clinical center data (i.e. time series eeg, clinical metadata) into a developer-friendly dataset that is also invertible and debug-friendly.

 ## Dev Process - TODO

-- [ ] Add documentation
 - [ ] Add support for adding structural context via neuroimaging processed data (e.g. FreeSurfer)

 # Installation Guide